jennyzhzihi/scrape_news/README.md

-# Search news using NewsApiClient ###provided under MIT License by Matt Lisivick.
+# Search news using NewsApiClient
-### more commands can be found at https://github.com/mattlisiv/newsapi-python
+###provided under MIT License by Matt Lisivick, instructions of how to use can be found at https://github.com/mattlisiv/newsapi-python